 Latest You Should Apply

-At least 15 calendar days before travel (this is the legal minimum).
+At least 15 calendar days before your planned travel date (legal minimum).

-But embassies strongly recommend applying 3–4 weeks before travel to avoid last-minute issues.
+However, applying at least 3–4 weeks before travel is strongly advised to avoid delays.

 Ideal Timing

-6 weeks to 2 months before travel → This balances processing time, document prep, and appointment availability.
+6 weeks to 2 months before travel → Allows sufficient time for document preparation and appointment availability.

-12. How do I know if my travel insurance for Europe will be accepted for a Schengen visa?
+11. How do I know if my travel insurance for Slovenia will be accepted for a Schengen visa?

 Risky Insurance Choices

-Comes with an official PDF certificate showing policy number & coverage dates
+Official PDF certificate showing policy number and coverage dates

 Slovenia Travel Insurance Reviews